Board of Trustees Profiles

 Currently he is Vice Commodore and Treasurer of Goldhanger Sailing Club.

-He has 4 children, two of whom are students at the Plume.
+He has 4 children, one of whom is a student at the Plume.
 His interests include sailing/kayaking/paddle boarding, walking and fishing.

 Apart from being at university and a short period of residing in Colchester, Keith has lived in Maldon all his life and is passionate that all local students have the best opportunities to help progress and attain in all areas.
 Keith has five grandchildren of school age either at Plume Academy or attending a local Maldon primary school.